 NOTE 2: Both Nnwdaf_AnalyticsSubscription or Nnwdaf_AnalyticsInfo services can be used for step 1. above.
 The Nnwdaf_AnalyticsSubscription service can be used by a service consumer to receive notifications about location accuracy, e.g. when a change is detected.

 2. The NWDAF uses the trained ML model and provides the location accuracy as output to the analytics consumer.

 NOTE 3: The NWDAF can derive the accuracy based on the model without further input data.

-Editor's note: Additional procedures for location accuracy analytics are FFS.